D3-vin/qoder_trial_reset/README.md

 ### Before Using

-1. **📋 Create Backup**: Although the tool creates automatic backups, consider manual backup of important data
+1. **📚 Read Documentation**: Understand what each mode does before proceeding
+2. **⚙️ Choose Mode Correctly**:
-2. **🚪 Close Qoder**: Ensure Qoder is completely closed before running any reset operations
+   - **Cleanup**: Close Qoder completely before running
+   - **Change Machine ID**: Qoder must be running and tool needs administrator privileges
 3. **🔍 Test Environment**: Consider testing in a non-production environment first
-4. **📚 Read Documentation**: Understand what files will be modified before proceeding
+4. **💾 Important Files**: The tool preserves MCP settings and conversations automatically

-### After Reset
+### After Cleanup

-1. **🔄 Restart System**: Recommended after hardware fingerprint reset
+1. **🔄 Restart Qoder**: Launch Qoder to verify functionality after cleanup
 2. **🌐 Use Fingerprint Browser**: Use fingerprint-protected browser for new registrations
-3. **🔐 Re-login**: You will need to log in to Qoder again
+3. **🔐 Re-login**: You may need to log in to Qoder again
-4. **📊 Verify Changes**: Check that new machine IDs have been generated
+4. **📊 Verify Operation**: Check that Qoder works normally with preserved settings

+### After Live Machine ID Change

+1. **⚡ Immediate Effect**: Machine ID change takes effect immediately while Qoder runs
+2. **💾 ID Persistence**: New machine ID is saved for future use
+3. **🔄 No Restart Required**: Changes apply without restarting Qoder
+4. **📊 Verify in Memory**: Machine ID is actively maintained in Qoder's memory

 ### Data Safety

 - **💬 Conversations**: All chat history is preserved by default
 - **🔧 Settings**: User preferences and MCP configuration are maintained
 - **📁 Workspaces**: All workspace data remains intact
-- **🔑 Identity Only**: Only tracking and identity data is reset
+- **🧹 Cleanup Only**: Only detectable files are removed, core functionality preserved
+- **⚡ Live Changes**: Machine ID changes don't affect file system or user data

 ## 📄 License